fawazsiddiqi/recommendation-system-with-a-Restricted-Boltzmann-Machine-using-tensorflow/README.md

 1. Run the Notebook.

    In the open Notebook, click **Run** to run the cells one at a time.
 The rest of the tutorial follows the order of the Notebook.

-- Explain the use case
-- Algorithm breakdown of RBM
-- RBM and its uses (Use cases)
-- How is RBM better?